Dec 29, 2017

 Thank you for listening to the Pharmacy Leaders Podcast with your host, Tony Guerra.
 Be sure to share the show with a hashtag, #pharmacyleaders.

-The Pharmacy Leaders Podcast, with your host, Tony Guerra, has interviews and advice on building your professional brand, network, and a purposeful second income.
-Interested in being a guest on a show about pharmacy leadership?
-Email me at email@example.com The Pharmacy Leaders Podcast is part of the Pharmacy Podcast Network.
+The Pharmacy Residency Podcast, with your host, Tony Guerra, has interviews and information on building your career, health, and wealth before, during, and after residency.
+Interested in being a guest on a show about pharmacy residency?
+Email me at firstname.lastname@example.org The Pharmacy Residency Podcast is part of the Pharmacy Podcast Network.